CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-14-Agentic-soft-logical-circuits-amortized-structured-VI.md

 > This is superoptimization in the thermodynamic sense: the system is penalized for using more computation than necessary to reach the answer.

-The [post on hard-to-soft operators]({% link sections/science/_posts/2026-04-05-From-hard-to-soft-operators-machine-learning-and-physics.md %}) situates this precisely: the NAND gate is the binary Boolean restriction; $\phi_{\rm NAND}$ is its canonical ensemble relaxation, with the sigmoid playing the role of the Boltzmann distribution for site activation.
+The [post on hard-to-soft operators]({% link sections/science/_posts/2026-04-05-From-hard-to-soft-operators-machine-learning-and-physics.md %}) situates this precisely: the NAND gate is the binary Boolean restriction; $$\phi_{\rm NAND}$$ is its canonical ensemble relaxation, with the sigmoid playing the role of the Boltzmann distribution for site activation.

 NAND gates have been studied in the context of soft logic in several lines of work.
 The key insight from [probabilistic soft logic](https://linqs.org/projects/psl/) {% cite bach2017hingeloss %} is that a Markov Logic Network with continuous relaxations of Boolean connectives induces a valid energy-based model.
 Actually the continuous NAND corresponds to the Łukasiewicz *t-norm* complement: $$N(a,b) = \max(0, 1-a-b+ab)$$ which in our log-space formulation becomes the soft NAND factor.